-Is Your Laptop Slow?
-Tips to Speed up Your PC or Laptop
+Laptop Slow?
+Tips to Speed Up Your Machine Again

+You are tired of your PC or laptop standing in the way of your energy and motivation to get things done fast and efficiently?
 We have some tips on how to speed up your PC or laptop in case it is a little old and slower than it was when you bought it.
-I successfully tried all of them in the past and I hope they work for you, too.
-Cleaning up and optimizing your laptop will give you a good start in 2017 and will help you achive your goals.
+I successfully tried most of them in the past and I hope they work for you, too.

-4. Uninstall Programs You do not Use Anymore
+2. Uninstall Programs You Do Not Use Anymore

 Clear out your laptop every once in a while.
 Uninstalling programs and apps that you do not use anymore frees up space on your machine and minimizes processes that might run in the background.

-In case it is too late and your laptop feels like 100 Fahrenheit and sounds like it could take off at any second, you can open it up and take a peek inside.
-I did that with one of my older laptops and the fan looked a lot like a cat shedding fur rolled around in it.
+In case it is too late with your laptop feeling like 100 Fahrenheit, and sounding like it could take off at any moment, you can open it up and take a peek inside.
+I tried this with one of my older laptops and the fan looked a lot like a cat rolled around in it, while shedding fur.

-If all of this does not help you can still invest in new hardware or get a new device.
+If all of this does not help you can still invest in new hardware, for example stronger memory, or get a new device.
 However, it is worth a try.
-Not having to spend money on a new laptop right in the beginning of the new year sounds good too, right?
+Not having to spend money on a new laptop or computer sounds good too, right?